Dmitri Konash

 The app also allows you to generate reports that can be shared with your doctor or health provider via email or different apps.

-In summary: Smart BP is a solid product with good ratings for those who are primarily interested in tracking and analysing their blood pressure and who want to share data with their doctor.
+In summary: Smart BP is a solid product with good ratings for those who are primarily interested in tracking blood pressure and who want to share data with their doctor.

-What if you also want to get guidance on how to lower blood pressure with no meds?
+What if you also want your blood pressure tracker app to include also guidance on how to lower blood pressure with no meds?
 This brings us to the BreathNow blood pressure app.

 As you could guess from the app name the key feature of the app is a set of breathing exercises which have been scientifically proven to lower blood pressure.
-Among others it includes 478 breathing exercise and IMST breathing exercise.
+Among others it includes 4-7-8 breathing exercise, box breathing and IMST breathing exercise.
 Other calming techniques include acupressure, meditation and calming music, including the binaural beats.

 In summary: BreathNow, the blood pressure app, is a powerful tool which allows users to lower their blood pressure short term and train their cardio system for the long term effect.